trojrobert/trojrobert.github.io/_posts/2020-06-03-from-competition-to-production-deploying-machine-learning-model-using-ugandan-air-quality-forecast-challenge-on-azure.md

 This article describes all the steps involved in the lifecycle of a ML project using the competition as a use case.
 I used [Microsoft Azure](https://azure.microsoft.com/en-gb/overview/what-is-azure/) cloud services for deploying the model.You can find the details of the implementation on [github](https://github.com/trojrobert/uganda-air-quality-challenge).

 ## Defining Project Goals
 The goal of the [AirQo Ugandan Air Quality Forecast Challenge]( https://zindi.africa/competitions/airqo-ugandan-air-quality-forecast-challenge/data) on [Zindi](https://zindi.africa/) is to predict the air quality level of cities in [Uganda](https://en.wikipedia.org/wiki/Uganda) at exactly 24 hours after a 5 day series of hourly weather data readings .
-To measure the air quality level, we need to know the mass of PM2.5 (particulate matter smaller than 2.5 micrometers in diameter or around 1/30th the thickness of a human hair strand) in a volume of air given by micrograms per cubic meters( $&mu/m^3$).
+To measure the air quality level, we need to know the mass of PM2.5 (particulate matter smaller than 2.5 micrometers in diameter or around 1/30th the thickness of a human hair strand) in a volume of air given by micrograms per cubic meters.
 These particles are not visible to human eye because they are exceedingly small.
 Tey are generated from vehicle exhaust, machines in industries, burning of fossil fuels, and others.
 Bad air quality causes respiratory diseases, heart diseases, and stroke.

 ## Choose the project task
 The project can be formulated as solving any of the following tasks.